 For this recipe, I kept it simple with tomato sauce, freshly grated mozzarella, spinach, & herbs.
 However, when I make them as an appetizer, I like to mix things up by adding meat to half and some veggies as well.
 You can roll just about any toppings into this recipe, so go with what sounds good to you!

 Baker’s schedule: feed your starter the evening before you mix the dough.
-Mix the dough the following morning and allow it to rest for 8-10 hours (at room temperature).
+Mix the dough the following morning and allow it to rest until doubled in size.
 Place the dough in the refrigerator overnight to shape and bake for the following day.

 Sourdough pizza scrolls can be shaped and baked on the same day, however for optimal flavor and easy shaping it is recommended that the dough be refrigerated.